karthicknethaji/Getting-and-Cleaning-Data/CodeBook.md

 Mstr_Data --> Using cbind, all the data from the datasets subject_data, y_act_lbl and x_data are combined together Smry_Data --> Using group_by, the variables that are needed to be aggregated are grouped Tidy_Data --> Using sumarise_each function, the mean of each of the variables in Smry_Data are summarized to be represented in Tidy_Data

+RENAME THE COLUMN VARIABLES TO PROVIDE DESCRIPTIVE VARIABLE NAMES String function str_sub is applied over the column names in Tidy dataset to provide descriptive variables.
+Since the names are already explanatory, only the first letter t/f in the existing column names are just ignored.

 Finally, the data from Tidy_Data dataset is exported to a flat file using write.table.